BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 What do I want to do when I grow up?

-The speakers will address the following questions:
+The speakers addressed the following questions:

 What in your career so far has surprised you?